| 20 min read

 6. The Decline of the Corporate Cafeteria

-• $1 million+ is the average annual operating cost of a corporate cafeteria, with 55% of organisations anticipating further cost increases in 2026.
+• $1 million+ — the average annual operating cost of a corporate cafeteria, with 55% of organisations anticipating further cost increases in 2026 due to food and supply price inflation.

-• 36% of decision-makers say companies should decommission cafeterias in favour of flexible restaurant-based alternatives, a 39% increase from the prior year.
+• 36% of decision-makers say companies should decommission cafeterias in favour of flexible, restaurant-based alternatives — a 39% increase from the prior year's figure.

-• 29% of employees have stopped using their cafeteria due to high prices.
-Pricing is now the primary barrier to utilisation rather than food quality or convenience.
+• 29% of employees have stopped using their cafeteria due to high prices; cafeteria pricing is now the primary barrier to utilisation rather than food quality or convenience.

 7. Market Size and Industry Economics